Than on a surfboard out at sea

 Tropes found throughout the franchise include:

-- Aliens in Cardiff: Aliens land on a small island in Hawaii/a small island in Okinawa/in the middle of Chinese mountains.
+- Aliens in Cardiff: Aliens land on a small island in Hawaii/a small island in Okinawa/in the middle of Chinese mountains/on Japan during its Sengoku era.

 - Aliens Speaking English: Nearly all the aliens in the franchise can inexplicably speak and understand English.
-However, the experiments (including Stitch) either have to learn it or be programmed with "Advanced Language Programming" (like Reuben is) in order to do so.
-In addition, one of the experiments, Frenchfry (062), can speak French.
+However, the experiments (including Stitch) either have to learn it or be programmed with "Advanced Language Programming" (like Reuben is) in order to do so, and Stitch's own grasp of English is very flawed (but he oddly completely understands English).
+In addition, two of the experiments can speak non-English Earth languages—Frenchfry (062) can speak French and Carmen (123) can speak Spanish—and Reuben has implied he knows languages other than English and Tantalog.

 - Badass Adorable: Both Lilo and Stitch are possibly two of the cutest ever Disney characters and they are true heroes.
 Many of Stitch's "cousins" are also cute badasses in their own right.

-- Cool Starship: Plenty throughout the franchise, including Jumba's ship, Gantu's ships, the BRB-9000, and of course, "The Red One".
+- Cool Starship: Plenty throughout the franchise, including Jumba's ship, Gantu's ships, the BRB-9000, and "The Red One".

 - Clark Kenting: Stitch pretends to be a dog on Earth, while Jumba and Pleakley pretend to be humans.
 In Lilo & Stitch: The Series, Gantu pretends to be Samoan as a means to pass off his large size.